Generalized kernel distance covariance in high dimensions: non-null CLTs and power universality: Introduction

 Here the (rescaled) left side is known as the \textit{distance correlation} between $X$ and $Y$, and its asymptotic equivalence to the right side follows again from the mean expansion in (\ref{intro:mean_expansion}).
 It follows directly from (\ref{intro:power}) that if the spectra of $\Sigma_X$ and $\Sigma_Y$ are appropriately bounded, $\Psi(\bm{X},\bm{Y};\alpha)$ has asymptotically full power if and only if $n\cdot \dcor^2(X,Y)\rightarrow \infty$.
 A complementary minimax lower bound in Theorem \ref{thm:minimax_lower} shows that this separation rate cannot be further improved from an information theoretic point of view.

 Power results for tests based on distance covariance (correlation) are scarce, particularly in high dimensions when both $n$ and $p$ and/or $q$ diverge to infinity. \cite{zhu2020distance} gives a relatively complete power characterization for a related studentized test in the regime of fixed $n$ and $p\wedge q\rightarrow \infty$, followed by some partial results in the regime $\min\{p,q\}/n^2\rightarrow \infty$.
 The same test $\Psi(\bm{X},\bm{Y};\alpha)$ as in (\ref{def:test_t}) is recently analyzed in \cite{gao2021asymptotic} in the slightly broader regime $\min\{n, \max\{p,q\}\}\rightarrow\infty$, but their analysis requires a much stronger condition $\sqrt{n}\cdot \dcor^2(X,Y)\rightarrow \infty$ for power consistency (see their Theorem 5 and subsequent discussion).
-To the best of our knowledge, (\ref{intro:power}) gives the first complete characterization of the power behavior of the distance correlation test (\ref{def:test_t}).
+In contrast, under the distributional Assumption \ref{assump:sepa}, (\ref{intro:power}) gives a much more precise characterization of the power behavior of the distance correlation test (\ref{def:test_t}), even when consistency does not hold.